-Eyelid Surgery Sacramento, Granite Bay, & Roseville
+Eyelid Surgery for Sacramento, Granite Bay, & Roseville

 Eyelid Surgery (Blepharoplasty) Procedure Details

 Because the primary concern of the upper eyelid is skin redundancy, the upper blepharoplasty involves an incision that ultimately falls within the natural crease of the upper eyelid allowing the appropriate amount of skin overhanging the eye to be removed.

 When is it time for an Eyelid Lift?

 This will recreate a clean fold in the upper eyelid rather than a redundancy of overhanging skin.
 Oftentimes a portion of the medial fat compartment that can give a heavy appearance is also removed.

 In the lower eyelid, an incision is made along the eyelid margin where eyeliner is typically worn.
 The skin in this area can then be elevated and later on conservatively excised to allow for a more clean and smooth re-draping of the lower eyelid.
 This helps to treat some of the fine lines and wrinkles in the region.
 Most importantly in the lower eyelid, we treat the fat pads themselves.
 The septum is incised and each of the three fat compartments is entered and a patient-specific amount of fat is removed to improve the bulging that is seen.
 In certain patients who do not have wrinkles or redundant skin of the lower eyelid, this portion of the procedure can be performed without any visible scars by making the incision on the inner surface of the eyelid and accessing the fat compartments.
 This is referred to as a transconjunctival blepharoplasty.

 Eyelid Lift FAQ

 What Other Procedures Can be Combined With Eyelid Surgery?